kitian616/jekyll-TeXt-theme/_posts/2018-08-15-WeeklyReport.md

     + Gain more organizational support for the task/project
 + For the reporter
     + To make sure daily/weekly work is aligned with the objectives of the project or helpful to accomplish the given task.
-    + Demostrate individual achievement to the supervisor, which might be one factor in performance evaluation.
+    + Demonstrate individual achievement to the supervisor, which might be one factor in performance evaluation.
 Especially for junior members, it's a quick way to show his/her potential in the project.
-    + To ask for help if there are obstacles in acheiving the objectives.
+    + To ask for help if there are obstacles in achieving the objectives.

 Daily report is similar to weekly report.
-In software development, [Stand-up meeting] is a well-known way although it doesn't require a written report.
+In software development, Daily [Stand-up meeting] is a well-known way although it doesn't require a written report.

 # What Should Be Included in Weekly Report?